 Now that you should have a better understanding of what internal links are and how they work, let’s dive into best practices for using internal links on your advisor website in order to boost your SEO.

-1. generate The Ideal structure
+1. Generate The Ideal Structure

-When structuring your website, ideally you want to put the most important information up front.
+When structuring your website, ideally you want to put the most important information upfront.
 Similar to email marketing, think about how you want to draw in your audience by using things like strong subject lines and bold opening sentences.
 The same goes for the structure of your website.
-Also, keep in the mind that the average user spends less than 15 seconds on a website, so it’s important to draw them in early!
+Also, keep in mind that the average user spends less than 15 seconds on a website, so it’s important to draw them in early!

 Cornerstone content should be at the core of your website, as it will hold the most value.
 When done correctly, your cornerstone content will start to drive traffic and build brand awareness to show readers that you are a thought leader in the industry.
 This content is not intended to get someone to buy something and it should be easily accessible … you ultimately want the cornerstone content of your site to create a positive first impression.

 Keep in mind that you should link from the top pages to subpages about related topics.
 Linking internally to related content shows Google what pages hold information about similar topics.
-Google will understand that the cornerstone content article contains most information about this particular keyword.
+Google will understand that the cornerstone content article contains the most information about this particular keyword.
 So ultimately, Google will rank the cornerstone content above other, shorter posts about keyword research.

 We hope your blogging by now!
 Within your blog, it’s a good idea to create and establish a hierarchy of categories.
 Then, you can add links within various blog posts that will navigate to the same category that the topic is a part of.
 Adding links to the category and tags helps Google to better understand the structure of your blog and helps visitors easily navigate to related posts.

 At Twenty Over Ten, we’ve made it easy for our users to create customized blog categories based on their unique library of content.
 Categories are also easy to delete and reorganize as your blog page evolves.
+Follow the steps below to easily add categories to blog posts.

-Linking to related posts not only helps Google understand your site structure, but it also helps promote one or more related posts at the end of your article as well creating even more internal link juice.
+Linking to related posts not only helps Google understand your site structure, but it also helps promote one or more related posts at the end of your article as well as creating even more internal link juice.
 Linking to related posts also keeps visitors on your website as they browse through other articles and content you’ve created.

 For example, on the Twenty Over Ten blog, we include links to three additional related blog posts at the bottom of every post.
+It can keep visitors on your website for longer which can boost your SEO rankings and also helps bots to crawl your website easier.

 We can’t forget how important it is to create internal links that go back to the most popular or newest posts on your blog.
-These are often times best placed in the sidebar area of your blog or the footer of your website.
-Creating a popular or recent posts section benefits you because link value passes to the linked posts from many different pages and posts.
+These are oftentimes best placed in the sidebar area of your blog or the footer of your website.
+Creating a popular or recent posts section benefits you because the link value passes to the linked posts from many different pages and posts.
 Also, the posts will be easier for visitors to access, which will increase traffic – and more traffic is a positive sign to Google too.

 While we have been chatting about the important links on your website, there are bound to be links that probably won’t bring much value to your site, and that is okay!
 An example of a page that does not need to have high value is a login link for your clients.